thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 tbg motto is 'fail fast, fail often'. thebaldgeek is NOT a programer.
 Do NOT use the site.
 Do not read these GitHub pages.
-The best way to put this is: `I don't know what I'm doing, but I know that I don't know what I'm doing.`
+The best way to put this is: `I don't know what I'm doing, and I know that I don't know what I'm doing.`

 ### Support